galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 #### Run the ToolFactory locally and adapt the sample tools

-- If you are still reading, then perhaps the video and other introductory material above were interesting enough.
-- If you wish, you can now start the real work of the tutorial !
+- If the introductory material is relevant to your own needs, you may now commence the real work of the tutorial !
 - Set up your own working ToolFactory, install the samples in a history and then start exploring how it works.
 - Depending on your preferences, install your own ToolFactory from one of the options described below.
 - The sections after this can **only be completed with a working ToolFactory**.